Cathays Park: The Development of the Civic Centre

+Appreciation

+In his Glamorgan volume of the Pevsner Buildings of Wales series, Newman described Cathays Park as "the finest civic centre in the British Isles".
+Later studies generally concur.
+Hilling considered the park "an outstanding example of an architectural ensemble which illustrates a significant stage in Welsh history".
+Professor Ian Morley, historian of the built environment, considered that Cathays was "matchless in terms of quality and meaning, [and helped] Cardiff punch well above its weight in terms of demographic stature".
+Revisiting the subject in his 2018 revised The Architecture of Wales: from the first to the twenty-first century, Hilling agreed, contending that Cathays validated, "as much as anything, [Cardiff]'s claim to city status and national capital".

 Buildings

 Gardens

 In addition to the large lawn in front of the City Hall, Cathays Park includes three formal gardens and a tree lined park.
 Main phases of construction of the gardens were from 1903 to 1906 and from 1924 to 1928.
 The gardens are grade II on the Register of Parks and Gardens of Special Historic Interest in Wales.
 All of the spaces are within conservation areas and many of the surrounding buildings are listed.
 The open spaces are very important to the image of the city.
 Several important buildings overlook these well kept spaces.
 Each of the three gardens has its own very different character and each retains its original layout.
+The later 20th and 21st centuries have seen the erection of a large number of memorials in the park which have generated some criticism; John Hilling attacked the "ill-considered and uncoordinated way [the monuments are] scattered across the gardens".

 Alexandra Gardens

 Named after Alexandra of Denmark, the queen consort of Edward VII.
 The gardens were first called University Gardens, and were laid out and planted in 1903.
 Alexandra Gardens is 5 acre garden located at the heart of the civic centre.
 It consists of maintained flower beds and grass, with the Welsh National War Memorial standing at its centre.
+Alexandra Gardens has been protected since September 2019 as a Centenary Fields, which is a Fields in Trust scheme together with the Royal British Legion, which protects green spaces containing a war memorial that honours the memory of those that lost their lives in World War I.